gsvamsikrishna/python-kafka-microservices/README.md

     * Specify a meaningful **Cluster Name** and then review the associated *Configuration & Cost*, *Usage Limits*, and *Uptime SLA* before clicking **Launch Cluster**.

+2. Once the cluster is ready to use, you will be on the "Cluster Overview" page.
+On the left side pane, click on **Cluster Settings** under **Cluster Overview**.
+Note down the Bootstrap server details for use in later steps.

 ***